durgaprsd04/MPy3GUI/README.md

 tkinter and using ttk class for a better appearance.
 Pretty bad part with the coding.
 Improvements include

-* Splitting the code to several parts
+* Removing unwanted comments and comment on necessary stuff.
-* Adding warnings and implied actions.
+* Terminal displays made minimal and meaningful
-* Adding keybindings.
+* Adding listbox click-open functionality.
-* Making it efficient in terms of work done.
+* Multithreading(optional might start a branch for it)
-* Including a Scrollbar??
+* Please wait message dialog boxes.

 ## Dependencies
 Code demands several dependencies to be met.